JuzouSatoru2/NextJs-Website/docs/EnvVariables.md

 ### Admin key

 The admin key is used for the JWT authentication.
-You can login with the password at the `/login` route
+You can login with the password at the `/login` route.

+### Optional

+You can define a specific port with `PORT` (default is 3000) or the Node environment with `NODE_ENV` (production / development).